DeonW169/sovtech-test/README.md

+## Important info regarding this app

+Details about the environment used for development Node - V8.11.2
+Chrome - 67.0.3396.99
+npm - 5.6.0

+## In order to run this Application
+open terminal, and run npm install then run npm start.
+This will go to localhost:3000 for tests - npm test.

+## Default ReadMe content
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>